 Lipase is an enzyme that breaks down the fats to help babies digest human milk.
 When lipase occurs in higher levels, expressed breastmilk can smell and/or taste soapy.
 Milk with excess lipase is safe to drink, but some babies dislike the taste and refuse it.

-It is suggested that every mother who is planning to freeze her milk should freeze some test batches of milk and thaw it out after a week or so to be sure it has not become rancid.
-If the mother finds that after freezing and thawing her milk that it has a rancid smell, she can prevent this from occurring in the future by heating her expressed milk to a scald right after collecting it and then quickly cooling and freezing it.
+People who plan to pump and freeze their milk can freeze some test batches and thaw it out after a week to be sure it doesn't smell or taste soapy.
+If the test milk smells off, future milk can be treated by heating expressed milk to a scald immediately after collecting it and then quickly cooling and freezing it.
 Scalding inactivates the lipase.
 Once the milk has acquired the rancid smell, however, treating the milk will not help.
-It is not known whether or not this milk is safe for the baby however, most babies refuse it because of the taste."

 Have you ever found that your breastmilk "turned" after refrigerating or freezing?
 If so, did you throw it out or did your baby drink it anyways?
 I never encountered this personally, however I would love to hear your stories!
-Please drop me a comment below.blog comments powered by Disqus
+Please drop me a comment below.